Golden-Ogbeka/Dating-App/README.md

 Expo: https://expo.dev/@golden-ogbeka/Dating-App

 ## Development Note
 This project shows only the structure of the app.

+## App Flow
 The login button switches to the Messages page.
 Then pressing any tab in the messages page takes you back to the login page